Claim: Memo from a McDonald’s director advocates making a policy of omitting items from customers’ drive-through orders.

 Moreover, the McDonald’s Australia web site now carries an alert offering a “customer update on fabricated letter”:

 The memo in circulation online and via email supposedly written by the Managing Director/Proprietor of Frewville McDonald’s in South Australia is a complete fabrication.
 ‘Robert Trugabe’ is not, and never has been, a McDonald’s Australia employee.
 The contents of the letter are also completely fabricated.
 McDonald’s practices the highest standards of consumer ethics and would never encourage employees to act in a way that undermines our core customer values.

-Additionally, the organizational listing on the McDonald's Australia web site includes only one Managing Director, whose name is Catriona Noble, not Robert Trugabe.
+Additionally, the organizational listing on the McDonald’s Australia web site included only one Managing Director, whose name was Catriona Noble, not Robert Trugabe.

 The originator of the hoax memo was identified as South Australian prankster David Thorne, who said the effort of creating it “took me five minutes in Photoshop.”

 Ramadge, Andrew.
 “Prankster David Thorne Behind McDonald’s Hoax.” news.com.au.
 14 October 2009.